-South Africa's criminal legal framework consists of a mixture of common law and statutory offences and does not consist of a formal framework of categories of offences – however, offences can be categorised in terms of severity, by way of the sentence or sanction ascribed in connection with the offence, whether in terms of minimum sentences prescribed under legislation or in terms of precedent through case law.
-In most offences in South Africa, the following elements must be proved beyond a reasonable doubt by the State against the accused: voluntary conduct which is unlawful, criminal capacity and fault (in the form of intention or negligence).
-Within this, the following elements are generally required to be proven: conduct, causation, unlawfulness, culpability and fault.
+South Africa's criminal legal framework consists of a mixture of common law and statutory offences and does not consist of a formal framework of categories of offences.
+However, offences can be categorised in terms of severity, by way of the sentence or sanction ascribed in connection with the offence, whether in terms of minimum sentences prescribed under legislation or in terms of precedent through case law.
+In most offences in South Africa, the following elements must be proved beyond a reasonable doubt by the state against the accused: voluntary conduct which is unlawful, criminal capacity and fault (in the form of intention or negligence).

 PRECCA is South Africa's principal piece of corruption legislation and creates the general offence of corruption.
 PRECCA also makes provision for a number of specific corruption offences as well as ancillary offences such as being an accessory to corruption and attempting or conspiring to commit an offence under PRECCA.